arcus-azure/arcus.scripting/CONTRIBUTING.md

 3. Add your function name to the `FunctionsToExport` in the `.psd1` file: `FunctionsToExport = @('My-AzCustomFunction')`

 Voila!
-Now your script will be part as a module function the next time the PowerShell module will be installed.
+Now your script will be available as a module function the next time the PowerShell module is installed.

 ## How to add tests for a new script
 As test framework, we use [Pester](https://pester.dev/docs/quick-start).
 These tests can be found under the solution folder `/Tests`.
 Both unit and integration tests follow the same principle: 1 file per PowerShell module.
 So, if you have created a new PowerShell module, you can create a new `.tests.ps1` file, otherwise append your test to the exising one for the module.